 - Develop, coordinate, and participate in responses to state and federal air quality plans and new regulations affecting the region.
 Examine legal and sanction ramifications regarding different standards for the region. - Provide coordination, participation, and expertise to local and statewide air quality planning committees. - Provide staff support to H-GAC advisory committees and subcommittees such as the Regional Air Quality Planning Advisory Committee (RAQPAC).
-Research air quality issues and make recommendations regarding air quality issues to committee members and advise on project selection for the State Implementation Plan (SIP) to the H-GAC Board of Directors and the Transportation Policy Council. - Revise, print, and distribute the Annual Air Quality Initiatives Report. - Analyze available on road inventory with respect to size, age, and potential technology upgrades for additional emissions benefits in H-GAC air quality programs including existing and potential TCMs, SIP weight of evidence measures, and VMEPs.
-Seek additional commitments from implementing agencies (TPF). - Complete annual update of PM2.5 Advance Path Forward Plan.
+Research air quality issues and make recommendations regarding air quality issues to committee members and advise on project selection for the State Implementation Plan (SIP) to the H-GAC Board of Directors and the Transportation Policy Council. - Revise, print, and distribute the Annual Air Quality Initiatives Report. - Analyze available on road inventory with respect to size, age, and potential technology upgrades for additional emissions benefits in H-GAC air quality programs including

+- existing and potential TCMs, SIP weight of evidence measures, and VMEPs.
+Seek additional commitments from implementing agencies. - Complete annual update of PM2.5 Advance Path Forward Plan.
 Develop potential control strategies for PM 2.5 emissions in response to the needs identified in the revised Plan utilizing potential strategies throughout the region. - Provide staff training, public relations and/or sponsorship support for air quality technical workshops.
 Staff training will include technical training on new EPA emissions models and federal air quality standards.
-Public outreach activities will be conducted to educate stakeholders and the public on regional air quality issues. - Research emission reduction concepts and analyze potential regional impact scenarios, present research to regional stakeholders to develop consensus and encourage regional commitments, and work to identify and apply for funding directly or support stakeholder efforts in their own application process. - Survey intercity tour, transit, and school buses for fleet and vehicle size, fuel usage, and age distributions to determine inventory share of emissions. - A consultant will be utilized to analyze and inventory regional medium- and heavy-duty vehicle idling emissions (including school buses).
-In addition to the inventory, this analysis
+Public outreach activities will be conducted to educate stakeholders and the public on regional air quality issues. - Research emission reduction concepts and analyze potential regional impact scenarios, present research to regional stakeholders to develop consensus and encourage regional commitments, and work to identify and apply for funding directly or support stakeholder efforts in their own application process. - Survey intercity tour, transit, and school buses for fleet and vehicle size, fuel usage, and age distributions to determine inventory share of emissions. - Update regional alternative fuel inventory and infrastructure plan, providing coordination with TxDOT, FHWA and Department of Energy where needed.

-- will present a spatial analysis of emission generation, including source locations, vehicles information, speeds, levels of traffic (TPF). - A consultant will be utilized for a study analyzing travel patterns, idling, and emissions of drayage trucks operating in and around the Port of Houston area.
-(TPF/Local). - Update regional alternative fuel inventory and infrastructure plan, providing coordination with TxDOT, FHWA and Department of Energy where needed.
 Research and develop a cost effectiveness comparison of different alternative fuels to diesel and gasoline based on emissions, speed, and operational cost efficiencies.
 Identify barriers to the expansion of clean alternative fuel technologies.
-Develop planning materials for presentation to stakeholders.
+Develop planning materials for presentation to stakeholders. - A consultant will be utilized to analyze and inventory regional medium- and heavyduty vehicle idling emissions (including school buses).
+In addition to the inventory, this analysis will present a spatial analysis of emission generation, including source locations, vehicles information, speeds, levels of traffic. - A consultant will be utilized for a study analyzing travel patterns, idling, and emissions of drayage trucks operating in and around the Port of Houston area. - Update regional alternative fuel inventory and infrastructure plan, providing coordination with TxDOT, FHWA and Department of Energy where needed.
+Research and develop a cost effectiveness comparison of different alternative fuels to diesel and gasoline based on emissions, speed, and operational cost efficiencies.
+Identify barriers to the expansion of clean alternative fuel technologies.
+Develop planning materials for presentation to stakeholders. - Develop a framework to incorporate health effects into H-GAC's regional planning efforts.
+Document procedures and best practices used by comparable planning agencies and develop a set of strategies that may be incorporated into upcoming Calls for Projects to quantify the environmental justice and health benefit effects of individual transportation improvement projects.
+As a result of this study, staff will make recommendations for future Calls for Projects and prepare a final report summarizing these results.